andyaudamwgu/Project-Build-an-ML-Pipeline-Starter/README.md

 > mlflow run .
 ```

+“Requires PYTHONPATH set to include components/ for wandb_utils.”
+“Use env_manager='local' in main.py for test_regression_model due to environment constraints.”
 Please, make sure all steps are using **the same** python version and that you have **conda installed**.
 Additionally, *mlflow* and *wandb* packages are crucial and should have the same version.

+“Set PYTHONPATH in ~/.zshrc to include components/ for wandb_utils.”
+“Use env_manager='local' in main.py for test_regression_model due to environment setup.”

 ## License